Emergency Quality Improvement Professional (EQuIP) Certification Course

 KEY COURSE FEATURES

 Course participants will learn from world-renowned experts in emergency medicine.
-The course, facilitated by faculty from Harvard Medical School and Beth Israel Deaconess Medical Center, will use case studies, presentations, and interactive hands-on workshops to answer the following questions:
+The course, facilitated by faculty from Harvard Medical School and Beth Israel Deaconess Medical Center and other international experts, will use case studies, presentations, and interactive hands-on workshops to answer the following questions:

 How can we assure clinical quality in our ED?

-How can we provide state of the art emergency medicine care for our patients, particularly in the areas of sepsis, STEMI, and stroke emergencies?
+How can we provide state of the art emergency medicine care for our patients?

 Why is having an effective quality assurance program essential for all practicing emergency physicians?